EdemGold/website/README.md

-This is my personal website/portfolio built with a bootstrap template
+This is my personal website/portfolio built with a bootstrap template.